SHIELDING YOU

 However, your legal team must provide the court record showing that you are entitled to have the time spent in prison factored into your sentence.
 Also, a motion to correct a sentence must be filed before a direct appeal.
 Even if there’s a direct appeal pending on the case, the party seeking the correction can still file a motion.

-Motion to Correct a Sentencing Error Under the Amended Florida Rules of Criminal Procedure
+Motion To Correct A Sentencing Error Under The Amended Florida Rules Of Criminal Procedure

 You can also file a motion to correct a sentencing error, whether clerical or legal.